Garden Leave: What It Is and How It Works

 Employees are restricted from working for competing employers during this time, which makes garden leave similar to a non-compete agreement.
 Non-competes apply to employees after they have left the company, whereas garden leavers are still employees of the company.

 The term “garden leave” originated in the U.K, where employees under work restrictions were left with nothing to do but tend to their garden.
-Indeed, garden leave is more common in countries, like the U.K., that require employees and employers to provide each other with a notice period before separation.
+Garden leave is more common in countries like the U.K., which require employees and employers to provide each other with a notice period before separation.
 Garden leave gives these employers a way to fulfill their notice requirements while protecting themselves against an employee who could try to take detrimental actions on their way out the door.

 While the U.S. does not have these notice requirements, some companies may include them in the contracts of senior executives and key employees.
 If either party decides to separate, the company would pay the employees’ salary and benefits through the notice period.
 The employee would still have a duty of loyalty to the company and would have to honor the conditions of their employment agreement.